Nobel Peace Prize could go to dissidents, EU, religious leaders

 But picking a Russian may be politically risky as Norway has maintained healthy relations with Moscow and committee chairman Thorbjoern Jagland is also the secretary-general of the Council of Europe, which promotes human rights, democracy and the rule of law in its 47 member countries, including Russia.

-A way to indirectly address the issue would be to place the award in Belarus, a close Russian ally, honouring jailed dissident Ales Belyatsky for his efforts to expose Europe’s last dictatorship.
+A way to indirectly address the issue would be to place the award in Belarus, a close Russian ally, honoring jailed dissident Ales Belyatsky for his efforts to expose Europe’s last dictatorship.

 Belarus’s parliamentary elections last month were dismissed by international monitors as a sham.
 EU foreign affairs chief Catherine Ashton said the vote “took place against the background of an overall climate of repression and intimidation”.

-Although the Arab Spring pro-democracy uprisings generated a slew of nominations, recent violence and disorder have made it more difficult to honour the region’s transformation, leaving some religious leaders as favoured candidates.
+Although the Arab Spring pro-democracy uprisings generated a slew of nominations, recent violence and disorder have made it more difficult to honor the region’s transformation, leaving some religious leaders as favored candidates.

-The committee received 231 nominations this year, including 43 organisations.
+The committee received 231 nominations this year, including 43 organizations.
 It usually narrows the list to between 25 and 35 names at its first meeting to weigh candidates.

-Other betting sites favoured Afghan women’s rights leader Sima Samar and retired U.S. political science professor Gene Sharp, an advocate of non-violent struggle.
+Other betting sites favored Afghan women’s rights leader Sima Samar and retired U.S. political science professor Gene Sharp, an advocate of non-violent struggle.